Lens

 The year selection is primarily used to change the hotspot data.

-• The Evacuations and Perimeter Estimates layers not bound to the year selection.
+• The Evacuations and Perimeter Estimates layers are not bound to the year selection.
 They will ALWAYS show current data.

 • The Fire Perimeters are bound to the year selection, however, we currently only have data available for 2024.